 The SmartGAP tool allows users to toggle inputs such as road and transit capacity, intelligent transportation systems (ITS) implementation, and dense development patterns.
 The model can be used to test different scenarios in relatively small regions without the use of complex travel demand models, based on the developers' comprehensive research and knowledge of literature.
 For its test pilots, MDOT used SmartGAP to evaluate the effects of eight different growth scenarios in two different counties.
 They evaluated outcomes such as VMT, traffic accidents, and rates of walking.
-These tests revealed that dense growth strategies could reduce VMT by more than 8% below baseline projections in areas where considerable growth is expected, while reducing the overall number of collisions and increasing rates of walking in both counties.19
+These tests revealed that dense growth strategies could reduce VMT by more than 8% below baseline projections in areas where considerable growth is expected, while reducing the overall number of collisions and increasing rates of walking in both counties.17

 The findings from these two pilots informed updates to the Maryland Transportation Plan, particularly with regards to TOD and supporting multi-modal access in dense areas.
 MDOT has planned at least one additional pilot test of the SmartGAP tool and may use it on a statewide scale in conjunction with travel demand models and more detailed travel analyses.
-MDOT will also work more closely with MPOs and other local planning agencies to conduct further analyses and model development.20
+MDOT will also work more closely with MPOs and other local planning agencies to conduct further analyses and model development.18

 Bartholomew & Ewing.
 (2010, July).
-Integrated Transportation Scenario Planning. http://faculty.arch.utah.edu/bartholomew/Integrated Transp Scenario Planning. https://faculty.arch.utah.edu/bartholomew/Integrated Transp Scenario Planning.
+Integrated Transportation Scenario Planning. http://faculty.arch. utah.edu/bartholomew/Integrated Transp Scenario Planning.html.